Skip to main content

 Adoption Starts Now

-As we’ve noted before: No matter where you are on your Salesforce journey, whether you’re prepping for a launch, or going on 15 years using Salesforce, you can apply the tactics in this Trailhead module to help improve your Salesforce adoption.
+As we’ve noted before: No matter where you are on your Salesforce journey, whether you’re preparing for a launch, or going on 15 years using Salesforce, you can apply the tactics in this Trailhead module to help improve your Salesforce adoption.

 If you’re just getting started with Salesforce, here are some things to consider doing before you start building your new Salesforce instance.